She just had no idea how big.

 JaMichael is Johnson’s fourth child.
 He joins older sisters who are 18, 16 and 10.

-Johnson had gestational diabetes during her pregnancy, and JaMichael is spending his first few days of life in the neonatal intensive care unit in order to regulate his blood sugar.
+Johnson had gestational diabetes during her pregnancy, and JaMichael is spending his first few days of life in the neonatal intensive care unit in order to regulate his blood sugar ultra.
 The baby otherwise seems to be basically healthy, she said.

 “I’m happy,” Johnson said.
 “We’ll be here for a few more days, and then I’m looking forward to bringing JaMichael home and just loving on him.”